cameronkc/DF-GROUP2-REPO/README.md

 - course completetion certificate with CPE credits

-# Tiffany will be demonstrating Malware Analysis #
+# Tiffany will be demonstrating Workbench / Malware Analysis #

 # Jacob will be demonstrating Memory Analysis #